VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Experiment

-\textbf{Architecture Ablation.} As shown in Tables~\ref{tab:ablation_arch} and \ref{tab:ablation_signal}, we investigate the effect of each core component.
-Removing both part-centric reasoning and forensic signals reduces the averaged accuracy by 8.4\%.
-Forensic signals alone contribute 3.9\% and part-centric reasoning alone contributes 2.8\%.
-Their combined gain of 8.4\% exceeds the sum (6.7\%), confirming that the two components are complementary: forensic signals provide the evidence, and part-centric reasoning provides the structure to use it.
-The improvement is more pronounced on harder levels (+10.2\% on L5 vs.\ +6.8\% on L1), reflecting the increasing importance of grounded evidence as the domain gap widens.
-For signal design (Table~\ref{tab:ablation_signal}), removing the spectral branch causes the largest drop (--3.6\%), as frequency-domain analysis captures generator-specific fingerprints that are not visible to semantic reasoning.
-Stage-gated injection contributes 2.2\% overall, but its effect concentrates on harder levels (+3.9\% on L5, +3.4\% on L4, vs.\ +0.6\% on L1).
-This matches our design intent: on easy samples, global appearance suffices for planning; on hard samples, premature exposure to part-level signals may bias planning toward forensically irrelevant regions (\eg, compression artifacts).
+\textbf{Architecture Ablation.} Removing both part-centric reasoning and forensic signals reduces average accuracy by 8.4 points.
+Forensic signals and part-centric reasoning contribute 3.9 and 2.8 points individually, while their combined gain reaches 8.4 points, showing complementarity.
+Forensic signals provide low-level evidence, while part-centric reasoning structures how the model uses that evidence.
+The gain is larger on harder levels, reaching 10.2 points on Level~5, where grounded regional evidence becomes more important as the domain gap widens.
+Supplementary ablations show that the spectral branch is the most influential signal component and that stage-gated injection contributes 2.2 points overall, especially on harder levels where premature part-level signals may bias planning.

-\textbf{Training and Reward Ablation.} As shown in Tables~\ref{tab:ablation_train} and \ref{tab:ablation_reward}, we investigate the effect of each training stage.
-Applying GRPO directly after SFT (S1+S3) achieves 92.0\%, while adding hard-sample self-training before GRPO (S1+S2+S3) yields the best performance at 93.3\%, as Stage~2 expands coverage of challenging cases and provides higher-quality rollouts for subsequent RL.
-For reward design, both $R_{\text{part}}$ and $R_{\text{cons}}$ achieve noticeable improvements over the ($R_{\text{acc}}\!+\!R_{\text{fmt}}$) baseline (+0.9\% and +1.0\% respectively).
-Combining all four rewards yields 93.3\%, with the gains mainly on L3--L5, which suggests that part-aware and consistency rewards benefit generalization.
+\textbf{Training and Reward Ablation.} Tables~\ref{tab:ablation_train} and \ref{tab:ablation_reward} show that adding hard-sample self-training before GRPO raises accuracy from 92.0\% to 93.3\%.
+Stage~2 expands coverage of challenging cases and provides better rollouts for reinforcement learning.
+For rewards, $R_{\text{part}}$ and $R_{\text{cons}}$ improve over the accuracy-plus-format baseline by 0.9 and 1.0 points, and combining all rewards yields the best result, with gains mainly on L3--L5.